 - a pH meter is cheap and useful in the garden too ( another good place to learn science).

 It can be exhausting sometimes, to focus on explaining all day, every day, but kids are naturally curious, it’s how they learn.
 Maybe arm yourself with some great science books, you can look at them together if you don’t know the answers to any of their questions.
 Or invest in some science toys, kits and games if they are keen and want to take their science further.
 You don’t have to do formal experiments, just let the kids play around with whatever they have, nothing is going to explode, much.
+With very young kids you can also introduce some messy play and sensory activities in your kitchen, see our homemade snow made from regular household items here.

 Good luck making scientists in your kitchen!